mitorigeiko/mitorigeiko.github.io/_tabs/about.md

 ### Motivation
 After getting feedback I didn't quite understand, I searched for some examples of that technique on YouTube.
-It took some translation and trial and error, but I found what I was looking for and the feedback clicked into place!
+It took some trial and error, but I found a good recording and the feedback clicked into place!
 To be able to do the same more quickly in the future I started this project.